 Designing your app for earning

 There are lots of ways to make money from your app.
-You can decide which of these strategies works for you.
+You can decide which of these strategies work for you.

 Selling digital goods